Imergent-Technology/Protogen/shared/README.md

-# Progress Shared Components
+# Protogen Shared Components

 This package contains shared components, types, and utilities used by both the frontend and backend applications.

 ## Architecture

-The shared project serves as the foundation for the Progress application, providing:
+The shared project serves as the foundation for the Protogen application, providing:

 - **Base Components**: Reusable UI components that can be extended by both frontend and backend
 - **Stage System**: Core stage components that backend admin interfaces extend with editing capabilities